lirantal/agent-rules/__template__/nodejs/tests/testing.instructions.md

 ## Testing Commands and CLI Tools

 To test command-line tools, use `node:child_process` to execute the CLI and assert on its output.
-Use `util.promisify` to avoid callback-based APIs.
+For asynchronous operations where you need to capture streamed output or handle more complex interactions, using `exec` with `util.promisify` is a solid approach.

 ```javascript
 import { exec } from 'node:child_process';